-F is measured in Newton and its dimensional formula is [M1L1T-1].
+This dimension is measured in Newtons and has a formula of [M1L1T-1].

-Δt is measured in seconds and its dimensional formula is [M0L0T1].
+Δt is measured in seconds and has the dimensional formula [M0L0T1].

-Now, putting the value of eq (2) and (3) in eq (1), we get the dimensional formula of impulse as:
+If we add the values of equations (2) and (3) to equation (1), the dimensional formula of impulse is as follows:

 = [M1L1T-2] * [M0L0T1]

 The following dimensional formula is obtained by solving the above equation: